 - Magical Native American May looks like this at the first glance (The Raven Wolf leader seems to have the power to control ice)

-- Must Have Caffeine: Fitz, much to Eve annoyance.
+- Must Have Caffeine: Fitz, much to Eve's annoyance, puts his coffee-syrup on lots of stuff.

 - Precursors: The humans, now extinct.
 Sort of.